PBRjr/obsidian-eberron-notes/Campaign Notes/Major NPCs/Woe.md

 ### Backstory

 Woe was an elite warforged soldier constructed centuries ago by House Cannith.
 He was unwaveringly loyal and skilled in warfare.
-But after the Last War ended, Woe struggled without the sense of purpose battle gave him.
+One day in the midst of battle, Woe was struck down and killed by a halfling
 In his aimlessness, he was approached by Mordakesh who promised him a new reason for being - serving the overlord Rak Tulkesh.
 Woe agreed to undergo a profane ritual that fused a Khyber dragonshard fragment containing a sliver of the overlord's essence into his metallic body, awakening sinister powers.

 ### Motivations